BosEriko/dotfiles/markdown/readme/android-development.md

 ## Check if both versions of ADB are similar
 Run the commands below on CMD
 ```
-# The path below depends on where you have installed Android
+# The path below depends on where you have installed Android on Windows
 cd C:\Users\Bos\AppData\Local\Android\Sdk\platform-tools
 adb version
 ```